Darlaa's Story

 making it to work and/or school due to the immense amount of pain and rigorous treatment

-leave from my job.
-Bosses and school officials rarely understand or excuse these absences
+from my job.
+Bosses and school officials rarely understand or excuse these absences after

-after excessive amounts.
+excessive amounts.
 Stress is common and worsens the condition.
-Life can become
+Life can become quite the

 Treatment regimens are all basically the same if the condition is caught early.
 This usually